stellar/stellar-cli/FULL_HELP_DOCS.md

 * `--global` — Use global config
 * `--config-dir <CONFIG_DIR>` — Location of config directory, default is "."
 * `--operation-source-account <OPERATION_SOURCE_ACCOUNT>` — Source account used for the operation
-* `--data-name <DATA_NAME>` — Line to change, either 4 or 12 alphanumeric characters, or "native" if not specified
+* `--data-name <DATA_NAME>` — String up to 64 bytes long.
+If this is a new Name it will add the given name/value pair to the account.
+If this Name is already present then the associated value will be modified
 * `--data-value <DATA_VALUE>` — Up to 64 bytes long hex string If not present then the existing Name will be deleted.
 If present then this value will be set in the `DataEntry`